A Stateflow® structure is a data type that you define from a

 structure through a type specification of the form

 To debug a Stateflow structure, open the Stateflow Breakpoints and Watch window and examine the values of structure fields during simulation.
 To view the values of structure fields at the command line, use dot notation to index into the structure.
-For more information, see Inspect and Modify Data and Messages While Debugging and Index Substructures and Fields.
+For more information, see Inspect and Modify Data and Messages While Debugging.

 Define each structure from a